-Brothers, sisters, and children of those who have had lung cancer may have a slightly higher risk of lung cancer themselves, especially if the relative was diagnosed at a younger age.
-It is not clear how much of this risk might be due to genetics and how much might be from shared household exposures (such as tobacco smoke or radon).
+Brothers, sisters, and children of people who have had lung cancer may have a slightly higher risk of lung cancer themselves, especially if the relative was diagnosed at a younger age.
+It’s not clear how much of this risk might be due to shared genes among family members and how much might be from shared household exposures (such as tobacco smoke or radon).

 Factors with uncertain or unproven effects on lung cancer risk

 But those who use marijuana tend to smoke fewer marijuana cigarettes in a day or week than the amount of tobacco consumed by cigarette smokers.
-For example, a light smoker may smoke half of a pack (10 cigarettes) a day, but 10 marijuana cigarettes in a day would be very heavy use of marijuana.
-In one study, most people who smoked marijuana did so 2 to 3 times per month.
 The lesser amount smoked would make it harder to see an impact on lung cancer risk.

-It has been hard to study whether there is a link between marijuana and lung cancer because marijuana was illegal in many countries for so long, and it is not easy to gather information about the use of illegal drugs.
-Also, in the studies that looked at past marijuana use in people who had lung cancer, most of the marijuana smokers also smoked cigarettes.
-This can make it hard to know how much of the risk is from tobacco and how much might be from marijuana.
+It’s been hard to study whether there is a link between marijuana and lung cancer because marijuana has been illegal in many places for so long, and it’s not easy to gather information about the use of illegal drugs.
+Also, in studies that have looked at past marijuana use in people who had lung cancer, most of the marijuana smokers also smoked cigarettes.
+This can make it hard to know how much any increased risk is from tobacco and how much might be from marijuana.
 More research is needed to know the cancer risks from smoking marijuana.